ivanxuu/puppet-rvm/README.md

 For an isolated install within a user's $HOME, not for root.
 Recomended by wayneeseguin in https://rvm.io/rvm/install

+NOTE: not really tested so far.
+For me it works in ubuntu 12.04LTS.
+Used in puppet 2.7 but it should also work in recent versions

 Install rvm in jhondoe user
 ------------------------------------------------------------------------
 NOTE: User jhondoe will be created if doesn't exist